clarkwaite/atl-wdi-10/homework/unit_01/javaScript/data-modeling/hw.md

   > Answer here

+features {
+  playerNames: who is playing
+  resetButton: button that resets the game
+  winLoseCounter: keeps track of wins and losses
+  VsMode: play against a friend or computer
+  }
+style {
+  boardColors: of board and of XO
+  winAlert: what happens when someone wins
+  mouseHover: have a shadow of the X or O appear before clicking

+  }

 b.
 How might those entities be represented in JavaScript code?

   > Answer here
+features {
+  playerNames: var playerNames = prompt("Player 1 __", "Player 2 __");
+  resetButton: CSS button
+  winLoseCounter: win/lose array of each player
+  }
+style {
+  boardColors: CSS elements
+  winAlert: alert("Congratulations + ' player1!'")
+  mouseHover: img:hover

 c.
 Justify your choices in a) and b).
 Why these entities?
 Why these
     representations?

   > Answer here

+  A. The features of the game are important because they are what separate your game from other games.
+If these are good then it will be played.
+Name and reset are essential.
+  Win loss counter will make users play more to with 2/3 or 3/5.
+Having a computer AI would be great, but I have no idea how to code that.

+  B. The style of the game matters so much.
+If the game looks good then people will want to play it.
+The mouse over is a nice touch that will dramatically increase the visual appeal.
+Having a flashing pre-image before clicking may also help visualize strategy.